ocelot-inc/ocelotgui/README.md

 For example on Mageia:<PRE>
  urpmi gcc gcc-c++ make cmake git
  #The name of the following package (containing mysql.h) varies,
- #it might be lib64mariadb-devel or libmysqlclient-devel
+ #it might be lib64mariadb-devel or libmysqlclient-devel or mariadb-devel
  urpmi mysql-devel
  urpmi rpm-build
  #Do the following if and only if build is for use with Qt4